gribes02/gribes02.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Here are all my main projects that I have worked on!
+Eager to expand this list further!
 nav: true
 nav_order: 2
 display_categories: [work, fun]